ptarau/binprolog/README.txt

 +---progs -------------------> sample programs +---library -----------------> Prolog libraries

--- UNTESTED recently
+-- EXTENSIONS: UNTESTED recently - only available in the BinProlog.zip DOWNLOAD

 +---c_inter------------------> high performance C interface +---pl2c --------------------> Prolog to C translator +---csocks ------------------> simple C socket interface +---j_inter------------------> simple JNI Java interface

-Look in directory "bin" for ready to run executables.
+After typing "make" look in directory "bin" for ready to run executables.
 Just copy the executable bp (on OS x, Linux) and bp.exe (on Windows) somewhere on your path.

-The directory "doc" (or "bp_doc" in some distributions) contains the documentation in PostScript and HTML form.
-The new API description is in file help.html.
+The directory "doc" contains the documentation in PDF and HTML form.
+The API description is in file help.html.
 You can regenerate it by just typing "help" in BinProlog.

 The documentation has not been recently revised - some things might be outdated.

-WITH THE EXCEPTION of the "make" process in src, no recent testing has been performed on the following BinProlog EXTENSIONS.
+WITH THE EXCEPTION of the "make" process in src, no recent testing has been performed on the BinProlog EXTENSIONS.

 Please read the README.txt files in various directories before staring to work with them.